George El Andary: Professional career

 In 1984 he established the International Transaction System in Johannesburg, and then in Lebanon and abroad.
 This became an international institution dealing with restoration of archaeological sites, museum equipment and trade of rare, unique and authentic royal artistic masterpieces for museums and archaeological enterprises.

 For five years he worked as an expert and museum consultant with the National Museum of Pretoria and the Durban Museum (South Africa).
-Later, he worked with the delegates and representatives of other international museums including the Metropolitan Museum of Art (New York), Luxembourg National Museum and the Museum of Islamic Art” (Berlin).
+Later, he worked with the delegates and representatives of other international museums including the Metropolitan Museum of Art (New York), Luxembourg National Museum and the Museum of Islamic Art (Berlin).

-During his international travels of visiting various museums and universal antiques auctions such as Sotheby's, Christie's and others, Dr. El Andary was able to collect precious, rare and authentic royal masterpieces and belongings of famous personalities including King Louis XIV, Napoleon Bonaparte, Napoleon III, King George III, king George V, Empress Maria Theresa, King Abdulaziz Al-Saud, Adolf Hitler, Grand Admiral Kilic Ali Pasha, shah Abbas I Al Safavid, Sultan Suleiman Al Qanuni, Ottoman Sultans, Princes, Sheikhs of tribes in the Arabian Peninsula, the Prophet, Saints, Patriarchs, Bishops, Gentlefolk, Painters, Authors, Philosophers, Scientists and others.
+During his international travels of visiting various museums and universal antiques auctions such as Sotheby's, Christie's and others, Dr. El Andary was able to collect precious, rare and authentic royal masterpieces and belongings of famous personalities including King Louis XIV, Napoleon Bonaparte, Napoleon III, King George III, King George V, Empress Maria Theresa, King Abdulaziz Al-Saud, Adolf Hitler, Grand Admiral Kilic Ali Pasha, shah Abbas I Al Safavid, Sultan Suleiman Al Qanuni, Ottoman Sultans, Princes, Sheikhs of tribes in the Arabian Peninsula, the Prophet, Saints, Patriarchs, Bishops, Gentlefolk, painters, authors, philosophers, scientists and others.

-Dr El Andary also collected unique, rare and authentic gold coins of Mecca and Constantinople and a collection of special ancient weapons going back to 1650.
-He also compiled a valuable collection of eighteenth and nineteenth century Porcelain de Sèvres that had been manufactured especially for emperors, kings and dignitaries.
+Dr El Andary also collected unique, rare and authentic gold coins of Mecca and Constantinople and a collection of special ancient weapons dating back to 1650.
+He also compiled a collection of eighteenth and nineteenth century Porcelain de Sèvres that had been manufactured especially for emperors, kings and dignitaries.
 This unique collection has astonished many experts and consultants of the Musée National de la Céramique (Sèvres, France).

 Dr El Andary also collected oil paintings from famous European and other painters in the seventeenth, eighteenth and nineteenth centuries.

-Over 35 years, he has also collected important and genuine historical documents and rare ancient manuscripts, some a thousand years old, which are a true witness of lost civilizations.
+Over 35 years, he has also collected genuine historical documents deemed important, and rare ancient manuscripts, some of which are a thousand years old.